cossacklabs/product-docs/themis/spec/secure-cell.md

 The tradeoff here is that AES-GCM produces an *authentication tag* which needs to be stored with encrypted data, increasing its length.
-Sometimes it is acceptable, in other cases you don't have that flexibility.
+Sometimes it is acceptable, in other cases you may not have that flexibility.

 Seal and Token Protect are basically the same, but Token Protect mode stores the authentication tag and other auxiliary data in a detached buffer.
 This allows to replace the original message with an encrypted one of the same length, if you can afford to store the auxiliary data elsewhere.

-Context Imprint mode exists for the use cases which do not allow for any additional storage.
+Context Imprint mode exists for use cases which do not allow for any additional storage.
 This constraint somewhat lowers the security of the cryptosystem since there is no space for authentication data or – more importantly – random IV.
 To compensate for this, Secure Cell requires *associated data* to be used in Context Imprint mode.